-There are several components to Xero's risk management framework including:
+There are several components to Xero's overall approach to risk management including:

-- 'Risk Guardrails' which set out Xero's risk appetite - Policies and procedures covering key financial and non-financial risks - Guidelines and limits for approval of all expenditure, including capital expenditure and investments, and non-financial commitments - · Various strategic governance forums, including for the purposes of oversight of key areas of risk
+- 'Risk Guardrails' which set out Xero's risk appetite - Policies and procedures covering key financial and nonfinancial risks - Guidelines and limits for approval of all expenditure, including capital expenditure and investments, and nonfinancial commitments - Various strategic governance forums, including to oversee key areas of risk

-A key component of Xero's risk management framework is the regular review of key risks and opportunities by Xero's leadership team.
-The risk profile for Xero and its subsidiaries was developed, and continues to be reviewed and refined, through a series of workshops and discussions involving Xero's leadership team, senior management, and operational specialists.
+A key component of Xero's risk management framework is the regular review of key risks and opportunities by Xero's Executive Leadership Team.
+The risk profile for Xero and its subsidiaries continues to be reviewed and refined, through a series of workshops and discussions involving Xero's Executive Leadership Team, senior management, and operational specialists.
 The identified risks are included in a risk radar according to the key risk categories, which include strategic, operational, legal and compliance, financial, and emerging risks.
-The risk radar is reviewed by Xero's leadership team on a regular basis prior to being submitted to the ARM Committee each quarter.
-Risks lying outside the boundaries of Xero's agreed risk appetite require proactive mitigation and include ongoing action plans, which are tracked and monitored on a periodic basis by Xero's leadership team, the ARM Committee and the Board.
+The risk radar is reviewed by Xero's Executive Leadership Team prior to being submitted to the ARM Committee each quarter.
+Risks lying outside the boundaries of Xero's agreed risk appetite require proactive mitigation and include ongoing action plans, which are tracked and monitored on a periodic basis by Xero's Executive Leadership Team, the ARM Committee and the Board.

-The Key Risks section of Xero's FY23 Annual Report highlights a range of key risks including economic, environmental, and social sustainability-related risks and how Xero manages, or intends to manage, those risks.
+The Key Risks section of Xero's FY24 Annual Report highlights a range of key risks including economic, environmental, and social sustainability-related risks and how Xero manages, or intends to manage, those risks.
 More information about Xero's approach to sustainability is also available on Xero's website.